Chart Color Schemes

 Forest Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Forest Hill's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 41.2% hold university qualifications, compared to 30.4% nationally and 31.2% in the SA4 region.
-Bachelor degrees are most common at 26.3%, followed by postgraduate qualifications (11.6%) and graduate diplomas (3.3%).
+Forest Hill's residents aged 15+ have a higher proportion with university qualifications (41.2%) compared to Australia (30.4%) and the SA4 region (31.2%).
+Bachelor degrees are most prevalent at 26.3%, followed by postgraduate qualifications (11.6%) and graduate diplomas (3.3%).
 Vocational pathways account for 23.7% of qualifications, with advanced diplomas at 11.4% and certificates at 12.3%.
+Educational participation is high, with 27.9% currently enrolled in formal education: 8.7% in primary, 7.3% in secondary, and 5.9% in tertiary education.

-Educational participation is high, with 27.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 27.9% of residents currently enrolled in formal education.
 This includes 8.7% in primary education, 7.3% in secondary education, and 5.9% pursuing tertiary education.

 Frequently Asked Questions - Education